dhthwy/r/README.md

 https://www.youtube.com/watch?v=LvZJxdF1J60&t=68s

 "Any decent person would be appalled at the status quo.
 That was the real test.
 Too bad you weren't even a little on my side.
 I don't care for your hollow words.
 Easy to say.
 Your actions spoke very differently.
 Same ol' words as always.
-How can you expect actions to be any different?"
+How can you expect actions to be any different?

+Staying at 10 years old?"

 ---